 Also remember that the speed of ADSL is greatly affected by the distance to your exchange - if you’re miles away you won’t hit the top speeds.

 And as mentioned, Virgin Media fibre is only available in the areas where Virgin has installed lines.
-Probably not an issue in many places across London, but there can still be ‘not-spots’ in between.
+This may not be an issue in many places across London, but there can still be ‘not-spots’ in between.